It’s easy to join this club – if you live, work, or go to school in Innisfil, you get an Innisfil ideaLAB & Library card

 3 month membership: $25

 Yes!
-In addition to our four branches (Cookstown, Lakeshore, and Stroud), you can use your card at Bradford West Gwillimbury, Essa, and New Tecumseth libraries
+In addition to our three branches (Cookstown, Lakeshore, and Stroud), you can use your card at Bradford West Gwillimbury, Essa, and New Tecumseth libraries

 Books, audiobooks, and magazines, are yours for three weeks.
 DVDs, video games and BluRay are yours for one week.
 Not done with them yet?
 Call or go online to see if your items can be renewed!
 The Using Your Online Account will help you with online renewals.